It is an exciting time to join Mission Neighborhood Centers, Inc. (MNC)!

 - Designs, plans, and delivers services in alignment with agency and funder standards (including but not limited to; MNC Youth and Family Principles and Practices, Standards of Quality for Family Strengthening & Support, Protective Factors Framework, Head Start/Early Head Start Performance Standards, including the Parent, Family and Community Engagement Framework).

-- Implements referral, intake, enrollment, and orientation process with families into FRC and family support services.
+- Implements referral, intake, enrollment, and orientation process with families into family support services.

 - Assists families in accessing community resources and networks of support, through various types of service connection such as basic/comprehensive information and referrals, family advocacy, and case management services.